 So be careful that you don’t create a comma splice when you use a conjunctive adverb.

 The last rule to remember is that conjunctive adverbs are often set off with commas.
-Note in the following examples that when the conjunctive adverb comes later in the clause it has commas before and after it:
+When the conjunctive adverb comes later in the clause, it has commas before and after it:

 Moreover, Queen Elizabeth I objected to John Knox’s opinions about female rulers.